refractionPOINT/lce_doc/docs/dr.md

 value: 189.247.166.18
 ```

 The `?` saves us from enumerating each index within the list and instead evaluates *all* values at the indicated level.
-This can be very powerful when used in combination with Lookups: lists of threat indicators such as known bad IPs or domains.
+This can be very powerful when used in combination with lookups: lists of threat indicators such as known bad IPs or domains.

-> To learn more about using lookups in detections, see TODO Using Lookups.
+> To learn more about using lookups in detections, see the [`lookup` operator](operators.md#lookup).

 ### Values